 Insomnia is a debilitating condition that makes it extremely difficult for people to get to sleep and maintain a restful sleep.
 This habitual sleeplessness is generally a long-term condition and can be caused by anxiety, depression and heart conditions.
 It can eventually have a detrimental impact on an individual’s daytime performance and cognitive aspects such as memory, reaction time, concentration time and productivity.
 Fortunately, there are many ways to optimize the chances of falling asleep.

 Though it can be tempting to take a nap during the day, the process of short bursts of sleep can be counterproductive as it can knock a person out of their regular sleeping rhythm.
 A strict schedule for sleeping, for going to bed and waking, can promote a routine that aids restful sleep.
 Any naps during the day should be restricted to a maximum of 30 minutes and it is best not to nap after around 3pm.
-The real BAE Daily is a great resource for napping and insomnia tips, and can provide you with real news on a regular basis.

 Sleep friendly bedroom